-Romania is a very rich country when it comes to UNESCO sites.
+Romania is a prosperous country when it comes to UNESCO sites.
 From natural reserves to many sites with unique architecture, everything seems frozen in time and undisturbed by the rapid arrival of modernity.
-They are all greatly appreciated because they still look the same as they have for centuries, and here is a list of the most beautiful and intriguing UNESCO sites in Romania which any tourist should visit:
+However, they are all greatly appreciated because they still look the same as they have for centuries, and here is a list of the most beautiful and intriguing UNESCO sites in Romania which any tourist should visit:

 If you are fascinated by local traditions and architecture, you must visit Maramures.
-It is located in the far north of Romania, and home of some of the most beautiful wooden churches in the world.
+It is located in the far north of Romania and home to some of the most beautiful wooden churches in the world.
 These are Orthodox churches, very rarely Greek-Orthodox, and made entirely out of wood.
-They have survived in their essentially original condition for many centuries, and are the landmarks of this area.
-Their incredible architecture is now protected by UNESCO.
+They have survived in their essentially original condition for many centuries and are the landmarks of this area.
+UNESCO now protects their incredible architecture.

 Another area that holds a crucial piece of Romania’s history.
 A site where remains of the lost Dacian civilization, the ancestors of all Romanians today, can be seen.
-The fortress was built in the 1st centuries BC and AD, to protect from Roman invasions.
-It was a crucial spot in all battles between the Dacian and the Romans, and appears in all history books.
+The fortress was built in the 1st centuries BC and AD to protect from Roman invasions.
+It was a crucial spot in all battles between the Dacian and the Romans and appeared in history books.
 There is a total of six fortresses, created by order of the famous ruler Decebalus.
-Most of them can be found in Hunedoara County, with only one being in the neighbouring county of Alba Iulia.
+Most of them can be found in Hunedoara County, with only one being in the neighboring county of Alba Iulia.

 If you have ever heard of the famous Romanian artist Constantin Brancoveanu, you should know that this monastery is one of his architectural masterpieces.
 The church is a rare beauty, containing elegant sculptures and decorative details, along with a large number of hand-painted portraits and other embellishments.